 Carola from Notes on Traveling

-Carola is a long-term global traveler and digital nomad, though she prefers the term “grown-up backpacker.”
+Carola is a long-term global traveller and digital nomad, though she prefers the term “grown-up backpacker.”
 She writes comprehensive guides and anecdotes about her travels on her blog notesontraveling.com.
 You can currently find her in northern Vietnam

 One temple Carola didn’t get to explore properly was Kbal Spean.
 From memory, I recall this as being our favourite outlying temple so I felt I had to include mention of it here.
 It is situated about 50 km Northeast of Siem Reap on the Southwest side of Phnom Kulen National Park, where Mount Kulen can also be found.